oxypteros/alpha-docs/multilingual/translating-alpha.en.md

 ```

 {{< faq TITLE="Questions no one asked" SUBTITLE="But I’m answering them anyway.">}}

-## Why I should not translate below the OCD comment?
+## Why I should not translate below the LiVa comment?
 You are free to do so, if you want to.
-But the entries under `# OCD` are used only by the [OCD](/docs/ocd), they are visible **only to you** and as such **do not need to be translated**.
-Also, note that OCD entries are not complete and may change in future updates, especially while it’s in beta.
+But the entries under `# LiVa` are used only by the [LiVa](/docs/liva/), they are visible **only to you** and as such **do not need to be translated**.
+Also, note that LiVa entries are not complete and may change in future updates, especially while it’s in beta.
 ## Can I Share My Translation?
 Yes!
-If you’ve translated Alpha and would like to share it with other users, please follow the instructions on the [Support](/support) page.
+If you’ve translated Alpha and would like to share it with other users, please follow the instructions on the [Support](/support/) page.
 ## What about RTL Language Support
 Unfortunately, Alpha **does not** currently support right-to-left (RTL) languages.
 This may change in the future.

 {{< /faq >}}